citiususc/omp4py/README.md

 **OMP4Py** is a Python library that provides an implementation of OpenMP, which is widely recognized as the standard programming model for exploiting multithreading parallelism in HPC.
 OMP4Py brings OpenMP’s familiar directive-based parallelization paradigm to Python, allowing developers to write parallel code with the same level of control and flexibility as in C, C++, or Fortran.

+OMP4Py, as a pure Python implementation, provides greater flexibility compared to the Numba-based [PyOMP](https://github.com/Python-for-HPC/PyOMP) solution.
+Unlike PyOMP, it does not impose restrictions on using functions from non-Numba-optimized libraries or certain Python objects and data structures.
+Additionally, OMP4Py code can be combined with [mpi4py](https://github.com/mpi4py/mpi4py) to develop parallel applications that exploit both intra-node and inter-node parallelism.

 ## Features

 - Native Python library